2023 Intensive Care Nursing

 Affiliation with Australian Catholic University (ACU)

-The Intensive Care Nursing units attract 10 credit points (cp) each towards ACU’s Graduate Certificate in Clinical Nursing.
-To complete a Graduate Certificate in Clinical Nursing offered by ACU (a 40cp course) students may undertake two (2) remaining online theory units.
+The Intensive Care Nursing units attract 10 credit points (cp) each towards ACU’s Graduate Certificate in Clinical Nursing (Intensive Care).
+To complete a Graduate Certificate in Clinical Nursing offered by ACU (a 40cp course) students must undertake the two (2) ACU online theory units (NRSG524 and NRSG525).

 Nomenclature of Award

-The selection of SVH Postgraduate Intensive Care Nursing Course students is based on academic and employment suitability.
+The selection of SVH Postgraduate Intensive Care Nursing Program students is based on academic and employment suitability.
 Applicants must meet the following criteria:

-• Have a minimum of 6 months Intensive Care nursing experience (excluding Registered Nurse Transition Program also known as Gradstart in NSW Health or Pathways to Practice rotations) by the course commencement date.
+- Have a minimum of 6 months Intensive Care nursing experience (excluding Registered Nurse Transition Program or Pathways to Practice rotations) by the course commencement date.

 Cost